larafull/larafull/readme.md

 ## Idea of Larafull

-Main idea of Larafull is to create Laravel build with most useful in a box.
+Main idea of Larafull is to create Laravel build with most useful packages in a box.

 ## License